Irv Cross: College career

-Cross graduated with a bachelor of science degree from Northwestern University School of Education and Social Policy in 1961, the same graduating class as future broadcasting colleague Brent Musburger.
+Cross graduated with a Bachelor of Science degree from Northwestern University School of Education and Social Policy in 1961, the same graduating class as future broadcasting colleague Brent Musburger.
 He was part of Ara Parseghian's first recruiting class with the Wildcats.
 A three-year football letterman from 1958 through 1960, Cross played wide receiver, defensive back, and defensive end for Northwestern.
-He was a team captain and an honorable-mention all-conference selection in the Big Ten in 1960.
+He was a team captain and an honorable mention All-Conference selection in the Big Ten in 1960.
 He also starred in track and was honored as the university's Male Athlete of the Year as a senior.

 Professional football career

+Philadelphia Eagles

-Cross was selected by the Philadelphia Eagles in the seventh round (98th overall) of the 1961 NFL Draft.
+Cross was selected by the Philadelphia Eagles in the seventh round (98th overall) of the 1961 NFL draft.
 He was one of the first African-American starters for the franchise.
 After beginning his rookie year in 1961 as third string, he became the Eagles starting right cornerback eight games into the season after a broken leg ended Tom Brookshier's career.
+He played in 13 games, starting seven, with two interceptions.
+The Eagles had a 10–4 record that season, but had losing seasons over the next four years of Cross's Philadelphia career, as a starting cornerback.

 Cross suffered numerous concussions that year, prompting his teammates to call him "Paper Head".
 The most severe was in Pittsburgh, when he was unconscious after blocking on a punt return for Timmy Brown.
 He spent three nights in a hospital.
 The team doctor said that a major hit to the head could be fatal if he returned too soon.
 To protect himself, Cross had a helmet with extra padding made.
 "I just tried to keep my head out of the way while making tackles, but that's just the way it was.
 Most of the time, they gave you some smelling salts and you went back in.
 We didn't know", he recalled in 2018.

 In his second season in 1962, Cross had a career-high five interceptions.
-He had consecutive Pro Bowl seasons in 1964 and 1965, before he was traded to the Los Angeles Rams for Aaron Martin and Willie Brown in 1966.
-In 1969, he returned to the Eagles and became a player/coach.
-Cross retired from play before the 1970 season, becoming a coach for the Eagles.
-He finished his playing career with 22 interceptions, 14 fumble recoveries, eight forced fumbles, and two defensive touchdowns.
-He was inducted into the Indiana Football Hall of Fame.
+He had two interceptions in 1963 and three in 1964, including an interception against the Pittsburgh Steelers that he returned 94 yards for a touchdown.
+He also had a fumble recovery and 1½ quarterback sacks in 1964.
+He had three more interceptions in 1965, and returned 14 punts and 25 kickoffs that season, with his 26.5 yards per kickoff return the fifth best average in the NFL.
+Cross had consecutive Pro Bowl seasons in 1964 and 1965, before he was traded to the Los Angeles Rams for Aaron Martin and Willie Brown in 1966.